BY JOE WESSELS

 Loveland Local News

-HAMILTON TOWNSHIP (Warren County), Ohio — Police here shot a man Sunday night after being dispatched for a man threatening to harm himself.
+HAMILTON TOWNSHIP (Warren County), Ohio — Police here shot a man Sunday evening who neighbors told dispatchers was threatening to harm himself.

-According to a post on the Hamilton Township Police Department’s Facebook Page, police were called to the 1200 block of Adams Road, just outside Loveland’s city limits.
-The incident happened approximately a half-mile north of Loveland’s Brandywine subdivision and near the site of the under-construction and much-ballyhooed 2022 Loveland Homearama location.
+According to a post on the Hamilton Township Police Department’s Facebook Page, police were called to the Adams Road address, which is about 1,500 from Loveland’s city limits, near the Brandywine subdivision and about a half-mile from the site of the under-construction and much-ballyhooed 2022 Loveland Homearama location.

 Both officers have been placed on administrative leave, per standard police department policy pending an investigation.

-This story will updated as more information is released.
+This story will continue to be updated as more information is released.